Here are some of the main things to consider with estate planning and IHT.

 Some gifts you give while you’re alive may be taxed after you die.
 The amount of tax depends on who you gave the gift to, how much the gift was worth, and when you gave it.
 This only applies to gifts given within the last seven years.

-Other reliefs, such as Business Relief, can mean you don’t have to pay Inheritance Tax on some assets at all.
-If your estate includes a farm or woodland, contact the Inheritance Tax helpline about Agricultural Relief.
+Other reliefs, such as Business Relief, can mean you don’t have to pay IHT on some assets at all.
+If your estate includes a farm or woodland, contact the IHT helpline about Agricultural Relief.

 Reducing your Inheritance Tax with Trusts